statesman/immersive-template/README.md

 - ready-to-tweak Bootstrap styles and scripts, compiled with Grunt and linted with [Bootlint](https://github.com/twbs/bootlint)
 - partials for often-used elements (photo blocks of various sizes, Brightcove videos, etc.)
 - helpers for common tasks (nav and URL generation)
-- sample Apache configs for serving it off of the existing Cox infrastructure
+- easy deployment using FTP to our Cox infrastructure

 ## Requirements